Walter-Gaitan/aws-bootcamp-cruddur-2023/journal/week6-7.md

 - [ ] Watch Fargate Technical Questions with Maish (Not yet uploaded)
 - [X] Provision ECS Cluster
 - [X] Create ECR repo and push image for backend-flask
-- [ ] Deploy Backend Flask app as a service to Fargate
+- [X] Deploy Backend Flask app as a service to Fargate
 - [ ] Create ECR repo and push image for fronted-react-js
 - [ ] Deploy Frontend React JS app as a service to Fargate
 - [ ] Provision and configure Application Load Balancer along with target groups
 - [ ] Manage your domain using Route53 via hosted zone
 - [ ] Create an SSL certificate via ACM
-- [ ] Setup a record set for naked domain to point to frontend-react-js
+- [ ] Set up a record set for naked domain to point to frontend-react-js
-- [ ] Setup a record set for api subdomain to point to the backend-flask
+- [ ] Set up a record set for api subdomain to point to the backend-flask
 - [ ] Configure CORS to only permit traffic from our domain
 - [ ] Secure Flask by not running in debug mode
 - [ ] Implement Refresh Token for Amazon Cognito